Your reporting breaks the moment

 You don't need more tooling.

-We connect to your systems, build and operate data pipelines, and run reporting inside your environment.We are accountable for reliability and on-time delivery.
+We integrate your systems, implement governed definitions, and operationalize recurring outputs inside your environment.We are accountable for reliability and on-time delivery.

 Non-negotiable: we need access and authority to standardize definitions and operate the system.